PHOTOGRAPHY

 IMPORTANT

-No large images or logos should appear on your clothing.
+No large non-UF images or logos should appear on your clothing.
 We may not be able to use you in the shoot if your clothing displays large graphics or promotes any entity.

 Guidelines for Clothing (students)